-I also have a sort of a question about the documentation you've presented.
+I also have a question about the documentation you've presented.
 I know that you have done a more extensive analysis on the conflict of interest.
-I think you did a presentation on that, which was more detailed, if you want.
-Because one of the questions that I had is: Is there any sort of practice or regulation that would prevent the people that are called on, in our institutions, to qualify the relevance of any medical treatment, would have to actually be shown to be exempt of conflict of interest?
+I think you did a presentation on that which was more detailed, if you want.
+Because one of the questions that I had is: Is there any sort of practice or regulation that would prevent the people that are called on in our institutions to qualify the relevance of any medical treatment- Would have to actually be shown to be exempt of conflict of interest?
 It's probably not enough just to declare it at one point.
 Is there something that is preventing these people from acting there?
 Obviously, it doesn't seem to work if there's anything.
 Are you aware of anything like that?

-Well, I think that whenever conducting conflict-of-interest work - and, we have another presentation at the Citizens Inquiry here coming up that will delve into that in a little bit more detail.
-And you can go on the Canadian COVID Care Alliance to see a more detailed analysis as well.

-But, on that note, I think that the normal way that you look at conflicts of interest is to simply look at: has a pharmaceutical company that stands to benefit from positive recommendations - in this case would be Pfizer and Moderna - have they directly paid anybody who's involved in the decision making?
-And in our particular situation, NACI would be the body that's responsible for the independent evaluation of the COVID-19 vaccine data and formulation of recommendations, and that those recommendations are then taken into consideration by each of the provincial authorities that make recommendations.
-So, I would probably put them as responsible for things in Canada.
+Well, I think that whenever conducting conflict of interest work- And we have another presentation at the Citizens Inquiry here coming up that will delve into that in a little bit more detail and you can go on the Canadian COVID Care Alliance to see a more detailed analysis as well- But, on that note, I think that the normal way that you look at conflicts of interest is to simply look at: Has a pharmaceutical company that stands to benefit from positive recommendations-in this case, it would be Pfizer and Moderna-have they directly paid anybody who's involved in the decision-making?
+In our particular situation, NACI would be the body that's responsible for the independent evaluation of the COVID-19 vaccine data and formulation of recommendations; and those recommendations are then taken into consideration by each of the provincial authorities that make recommendations.
+So I would probably put them as responsible for things in Canada.
 And if you did look at strictly Pfizer or Moderna giving them money, there is definitely some level of conflict of interest.

 But the thing that we noticed the most is that the conflicts of interest are coming from a global level.
-So, they're being channeled down through traditional funding levels - for instance, with the Tri-Council.
-However, the research agenda is being set by global bodies, for instance, GLOPID-R, which is a global research network whose membership are vaccine manufacturers and NGOs that have a pro-vaccine agenda.
-And so, what you see is the projects that are being funded and the people who are being rewarded for positive recommendations around COVID-19 vaccines are those that are in line with those global entities.
+They're being channeled down through traditional funding levels, for instance, with the Tri-Council [Government of Canada research funding agencies].
+However, the research agenda is being set by global bodies, for instance, GLOPID-R [Global Research Collaboration for Infectious Disease Preparedness], which is a global research network whose membership are vaccine manufacturers and NGOs that have a pro-vaccine agenda.
+And so what you see is the projects that are being funded and the people who are being rewarded for positive recommendations around COVID-19 vaccines are those that are in line with those global entities.

-And so, I would probably argue that you have somewhat of a hijacking of our healthcare system through even normal funding means - for instance through Tri-Council funding - because they have bolted on to these research agendas and goals of these international organizations, for instance, the World Health Organization and GLOPID-R. And therefore, you can see a vaccine readiness grant of \$3.5 million going to the person who's going to be deciding whether the COVID-19 shots should be approved in Canada.
+I would probably argue that you have somewhat of a hijacking of our healthcare system through even normal funding means, for instance through Tri-Council funding, because they have bolted on to the research agendas and goals of these international organizations, for instance, the World Health Organization and GLOPID-R. And therefore, you can see a vaccine readiness grant of \$3.5 million going to the person who's going to be deciding whether the COVID-19 shots should be approved in Canada.